 However, with the 3,125 housing units allocated to the County for the 2023-2031 planning period, the County is required to amend its General Plan to allow for the County to plan for housing in urban unincorporated areas.
 Table 11 below provides an overview of the sites in the County's 2023-2031 site inventory batched by neighborhood, along with the capacity of each group of sites by income category.
-Through the RHNA process, the County was allocated housing units at the Very Low-Income, Low-Income, Moderate-Income, and Above Moderate-Income affordability categories.
-Fifty percent of all Very Low-Income units will be made available as affordable to people with Extremely Low-Incomes.
-A table version of the full site inventory is in Appendix A, and detailed analysis of each site is below in sections 2.04b and 2.04c.
+A table version of the full site inventory is in Appendix A, and detailed analysis of each site is below in section 2.05b.